ghosh-ayan/my-one-stop-SQL-shop/README.md

 # my-one-stop-SQL-shop

-My one stop shop for all different kinds of SQL Problem solving and concept building.
+One stop shop for all different kinds of SQL Problem solving and concept building.

 1. Solving SQL Query Problems.
 2. Usage of different dialects - MySQL, T-SQL ,PostgreSQL